Central Library Notable Collections

 Newspapers on MicroformCentral Library has a large microfilm collection of historical newspapers, both from the United States and abroad.
 Find out more about the collection.

 Central Library's print newspaper holdings include the Los Angeles Times, the Washington Post, the New York Times, the Wall Street Journal, and other major newspapers.
 Learn more about our holdings.

 Central Library has a large microfilm collection of historical newspapers from Spain, Mexico, Central and South America, and the Caribbean.
 See the full list of holdings.

 Looking for something to take along on vacation or simply a break from course work?
 The Leisure Reading Collection contains books and audio books selected primarily for entertainment.
 Find out more about the collection.

 Leisure Viewing is a selection of current releases and popular movies selected for entertainment viewing.
 Please feel free to browse the collection (on the main floor of Central just behind the computer workstation area) and borrow any DVDs you see.

 The DVDs in the Leisure Viewing section represent about 10% of the library's total film collection.
-Central Library has over 6000 DVDs available for circulation.
-Use the DVD search in the search bar to find a movie you're looking for, or browse the entire collection with the A-Z list.
+Central Library has over 7500 DVDs available for circulation.
+Use the DVD search in the search bar to find a movie you're looking for.